CloverDX Blog on Data Integration

 What are the main differences?

-Both data warehouses and data lakes are widely used.
+Essentially, data warehouses, data lakes and data lakehouses are widely used.
 The key differences surround how you want to store the data, what its purpose is, and how end-users access it.

 Let’s break it down to see how they differ in more detail.